sayali-powar/Dynamic-slider/README.md

 3.About us.html-

-step1-After clicking on about us form you will be able to see about information of job portaabouttep2-There are two options available one is home and another one is contact.
+step1-After clicking on about us form you will be able to see about information of job portal. step2-There are two options available one is home and another one is contact.

-step3-If you click on home page ypu will go back to home page.
+step3-If you click on home page you will go back to home page.

-step4-if you click on contact us page you will be able redirected to contact page. output-
+step4-if you click on contact us page you will be able to redirect to contact page. output-
 ![image](https://github.com/sayali-powar/Dynamic-slider/assets/144382181/9468e278-0e08-478a-ae8f-765e35cf4b27)
 ![image](https://github.com/sayali-powar/Dynamic-slider/assets/144382181/c14244b7-f1a2-4139-b451-7b74f23f8069)